-LAFCo operates as an investment company specialising in the provision of financing facilities, primarily in the form of loans, to qualifying Small-Medium Enterprise (SME) businesses in the agricultural value chain in Sub-Saharan Africa (SSA).
+For the 2024 reporting period, LAFCo continues to uphold the impact strategy defined in the previous reporting periods.
+LAFCo's investment strategy continues to prioritise the enhancement of small and medium-sized enterprises (SMEs) within the agricultural sector in Sub-Saharan Africa.
+LAFCo operates as an investment company specialising in the provision of financing facilities, primarily in the form of loans, to qualifying small and medium-sized (SME) businesses within the agricultural value chain in Sub-Saharan Africa (SSA).
 These businesses collaborate with smallholder farmers and cooperatives in SSA as well as SMEs engaging in the export of agricultural products outside of Africa, provided such SMEs engage directly with local smallholder farmers.